 For example, building on Ethereum at this scale is more challenging than operating a custom, centralized blockchain, at least in the short-term.
 The same applies to the privacy approach using zero-knowledge proofs, which is on the edge of current research.
 But we think this is the right way to launch Worldcoin, and the effort will pay off in the long run for all of us.

 If successful, Worldcoin will, within the first year, onboard hundreds of millions of new people who didn’t have access to this technology.
 This will hopefully result in many developers integrating Worldcoin into new and existing products.
-We believe the internet has entered a new era: web3, where finally economic value and ownership are natively integrated into the web.
-It is hard to imagine what new products this coming era will bring us.
+We believe the internet has entered a new era: Web3, where finally economic value and ownership are natively integrated into the web, and proof of personhood is critical.
+It is hard to imagine what new products this coming era will bring.
 Certainly, it will involve wider adoption of novel technologies and models of collaboration, like DAOs, NFTs, and decentralized exchanges.

 There’s still a lot of work to do to enable and support a rapidly sprawling ecosystem of developers, entrepreneurs, and community builders.
 We are in the early stages of designing Worldcoin’s long-term governance strategy, grant programs, and partnerships roadmap.
 We are committed to following credible neutrality as a key guiding principle in setting up these mechanisms.

 There are still many challenges left, and we will continue our research on many of them, such as blockchain scalability, digital identity, and pseudonymous economies.

 On a final note, while we are deeply committed to giving Worldcoin to everyone on Earth, legal uncertainty in some places means we will not deploy Orbs in these countries right away.
 That said, we will continue to explore ways to make this possible, including pushing for clearer rules, so that we can give Worldcoin to everyone, regardless of who they are or where they are from.